woodcox/11ty-solid-base/src/index.md

 ## The shortcode
-The shortcode adds the js inline, which is not ideal.
-Going forward I will look at an option to write to the file system.
+The shortcode adds the js inline.
+Need to add import maps for this.

 <is-land on:media="(min-width: 30em)">
   <shortcode-component>